scollovati/api-scripts/download-entries/README.md

 # Description
-This script allows you to download source files from entries based on a tag, a category ID, or a comma-delimited list of entry IDs.
+This script allows you to download source files from entries based on a tag, a category ID, a comma-delimited list of entry IDs, or an owner's user ID.

 You're able to change the name of the download folder if you wish, but the default is "kaltura_downloads".
 It will be created in the folder where you keep download-entries.py.

-The script is currently set up to max out with 6 simultaneous downloads.
-I did this as a precaution since that was the behavior I observed with the KMC (i.e. I'm only able to download 6 things at a time).
-However, I did notice that when using the API to download, I was receiving full gigabit speeds (which is the maximum of what I can get at home).
+The script is currently set up to download files serially.
+I did this to avoid the complexity of trying to "thread" or queue downloads (which creates its own set of headaches).

 # Caveat